AP source: Raiders sign WR John Brown to 1-year deal

-The Las Vegas Raiders have agreed to a one-year contract with free agent receiver John Brown to replace the departing Nelson Agholor.
+The Las Vegas Raiders have agreed to one-year contracts with free agent receiver John Brown and defensive lineman Solomon Thomas.

-A person familiar with the deal says the sides agreed on the deal Wednesday.
-The person spoke on condition of anonymity because the contract hadn’t been signed.
+Two people familiar with the deal say the Raiders reached agreement on the deals on Wednesday at the start of the new league year.
+The people spoke on condition of anonymity because the contracts haven’t been signed.

 Brown will earn $3.75 million with incentives that could raise it to $5.5 million, according to SiriusXM NFL Radio’s Adam Caplan, who first reported the deal.

+Las Vegas also signed guard Richie Incognito back on a cheaper deal after cutting him last week, traded center Rodney Hudson and a seventh-round pick to Arizona for a third-round selection, and signed free agent defensive tackle Quinton Jefferson.

+The Raiders also reached agreements to re-sign versatile offensive lineman Denzelle Good to a two-year contract, defensive tackle Johnathan Hankins to a one-year contract and reserve receiver Zay Jones to a one-year deal, according to three people familiar with the deals who spoke on condition of anonymity because the signings hadn’t been announced.

-The Raiders were seeking a veteran deep threat at receiver after Agholor left in free agency to New England and hope they found the answer in Brown.
+The Raiders were seeking a veteran deep threat at receiver after Nelson Agholor left in free agency to New England and hope they found the answer in Brown.

 Brown, who turns 31 in April, is coming off the second-least productive season of his career as he was limited to nine games because of knee and ankle injuries and got fewer targets because of the addition of Stefon Diggs in Buffalo.